mahdi-shojaee/grunt-amdcheck/README.md

 An array of strings or RegExps that represent dependency paths that should not be taken into account.

-NOTE: `exceptsPaths` can also be declared before each module definition as a comment of strings of module paths separated by commas.
-This only applies to the underlying module definition.
+NOTE: `exceptsPaths`, followed by a comma-separated list of module paths can be declared before each module definition.
+This exception is only applied to the underlying module definition.

 source.js
 ```js